 Some JC slots this year will be used for astro-ph sessions.
 At these, everyone is encouraged to bring an interesting & recent astro-ph article to discuss.
 The discussions are informal, and you are encouraged to sign up papers ahead of time so the organizers can prepare and everyone can have a look.
 We will be sending around a google doc that you can use to sign up.

 Our website can be found here

 The Condensed Matter Journal Club is intended for condensed matter physicists of all varieties.
 The club meets once a week on Thursdays between 12:00 & 13:00 hours in ABB-A204.
 At these meetings a member delivers a talk describing a recent publication or topic of contemporary interest in the field, followed by a lively discussion.
 Usually these talks are given by graduate students in the department, however occasionally the club may also host talks by speakers visiting from other institutions.
 These meetings provide a good opportunity for students to practise their speaking skills in a friendly environment and we encourage all graduate students to give at least one talk per year at these meetings.

 More information can be found on our website

 The theoretical physics journal club is intended to be broad in scope, but to focus on issues in theoretical physics.
-We meet weekly on Fridays at 13:00 with bi-weekly lectures and bi-weekly informal discussion interspersed; lectures are in ABB-319 and discussions are held in ABB 304/A. We typically give a speaker a two-week block.
-The first Friday they give a lecture on a topic of their choosing, and then suggest a relevant paper related to the chosen topic for discussion the following Friday.
+We meet weekly with bi-weekly lectures and bi-weekly informal discussion interspersed; we meet in ABB-319.
+We typically give a speaker a two-week block.
+The first week speakers give a lecture on a topic of their choosing to aquaint the other members with the subject matter, and then suggest a relevant paper related to the chosen topic for discussion the following week.
+Occasionally a speaker will choose to give a second lecture in lieu of a paper.
 More information can be found on our website.